Doujinshi: Categories

 Like their mainstream counterparts, doujinshi are published in a variety of genres and types.
 However, due to the target audience, certain themes are more prevalent, and there are a few major division points by which the publications can be classified.
 It can be broadly divided into original works and aniparo—works which parody existing anime and manga franchises.

 As in fanfics, a very popular theme to explore is non-canonical pairings of characters in a given show (for doujinshi based on mainstream publications).
 Many such publications contain yaoi or yuri (stories containing same-sex romance) themes, either as a part of non-canon pairings, or as a more direct statement of what can be hinted by the main show.
+These works can be considered within the genre of BL, or Boys' Love, which also has roots within doujinshi communities.

 Another category of doujinshi is furry or kemono, often depicting homosexual male pairings of anthropomorphic animal characters and, less often, lesbian pairings.
 Furry doujinshi shares some characteristics with the yaoi and yuri genres, with many furry doujinshi depicting characters in erotic settings or circumstances, or incorporating elements typical of anime and manga, such as exaggerated drawings of eyes or facial expressions.